NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/3DSlicerInternationalization/README.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/LF3P55CVXyo"></iframe>

+* More information on the VR widget developments [on their project page](https://projectweek.na-mic.org/PW39_2023_Montreal/Projects/SlicerVRInteraction/).

 # Background and References

 <!-- If you developed any software, include link to the source code repository.